DLR-RM/stable-baselines3/CONTRIBUTING.md

 ## Codestyle

-We are using [black codestyle](https://github.com/psf/black) together with [isort](https://github.com/timothycrosley/isort) to sort the imports.
+We are using [black codestyle](https://github.com/psf/black) (max line length of 127 characters) together with [isort](https://github.com/timothycrosley/isort) to sort the imports.

 **Please run `make format`** to reformat your code.
 You can check the codestyle using `make check-codestyle` and `make lint`.